The-Cloud-Lab/PRISM/README.md

    #####   Step 2:

-   Copy and paste the ngrok **Forwarding link** into ".github/workflows/automate_pr_msg.yml" env section.
+   Copy and paste the ngrok **Forwarding URL** into ".github/workflows/automate_pr_msg.yml" env section.

    It similar to this:
 ![Image](image.png)